Consensys/quorum/docs/Consensus/ibft/ibft.md

 ## Introduction

 Istanbul Byzantine Fault Tolerant (IBFT) consensus is inspired by Castro-Liskov 99 [paper](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 IBFT inherits from the original PBFT by using a 3-phase consensus, `PRE-PREPARE`, `PREPARE` and `COMMIT`.
-The system can tolerate at most of `F` faulty nodes in a `N` validator network, where `N = 3F + 1`.
+The system can tolerate at most `F` faulty nodes in a `N` validator network, where `N = 3F + 1`.

 ## Implementation